 - GLS: Since January 2023, GLS Canada has applied an average increase of 5.9%.

 - DPDgroup has increased its rates for 2023 by introducing an energy surcharge, which consists of a surcharge for road transport (diesel and electricity) and another for air transport (kerosene).
-Recalculated once a month, the energy surcharge is based on the current market price of fuels and energy sources (electricity, gas) but also on their evolution.
+Recalculated once a month, the is based on the current market price of fuels and energy sources (electricity, gas) but also on their evolution.
 Depending on the country and the month, the surcharges range from 14% to 42%.

 Major cost optimization programs for some parcel delivery companies

 However, the rate increase will not be enough to improve carrier margins, which tend to be quite low already.
 Players are focusing on ambitious investment strategies and reorganizing their networks to achieve savings.
 This is notably the case for FedEx, which has unveiled a cost reduction program linked to its 2025 strategy “Deliver Today, Innovate for Tomorrow”.
 For fiscal year 2022-2023, the company has already sought to save $2.2 billion to $2.7 billion and expects to save an additional $4 billion each year across its existing network by 2025.